gfcKHz/gfcKHz.github.io/docs/posts/space.md

 25. Burago, Dmitri, Yuri Burago, and Sergei Ivanov. *A Course in Metric Geometry*.
 American Mathematical Society, 2001.
 26. Gromov, Mikhail. *Metric Structures for Riemannian and Non-Riemannian Spaces*.
 Birkhäuser, 1999.
 27. Sturm, Karl-Theodor.
 "On the Geometry of Metric Measure Spaces." *Acta Mathematica* 196, no. 1 (2006): 65–131.
-28. Mémoli, Facundo.
-"The Gromov–Hausdorff Distance: A Brief Tutorial on Some of Its Quantitative Aspects." *Actes des rencontres du C.I.R.M.* 3, no. 1 (2013): 89–96.
 29. Popoff, Alexandre, Corentin Guichaoua, and Moreno Andreatta.
 "Composing (with) Automorphisms in the Colored Cube Dance: An Interactive Tool for Musical Chord Transformation."
 Manuscript, 2022.
 30. Wolfram, Stephen.
 "I Have a Theory Too: The Challenge and Opportunity of Avocational Science."
 August 2025. https://writings.stephenwolfram.com/2025/08/i-have-a-theory-too-the-challenge-and-opportunity-of-avocational-science/.
 [Framework for keeping hobby-grade theory accountable]